brpl20/procstudio_blog/_posts/2023-01-03-reporting-something.md

 ---
 layout: post
-title: "Welcome to my new site!"
+title: "Welcome to my new site - This is my first post!"
 date: 2020-09-14 14:37:43 +0300
 background: '/img/bg-post.jpg'
 categories: technology